mui/tech-challenge-full-stack/README.md

 Head over to [our company Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more!

-## Summary
+## The challenge

 You are handed a PostgreSQL database containing some data and a starter Next.js application.
-You'll have to interface with this database and visualize it in a React UI.
+You have to interface with this database and visualize it in a React UI.

 ## Database